-Trade Payable Turnover Ratio is 42.96 times in FY 2022-23 (PY - 52.47 times).
-There is no significant change during the year.
+Trade Payable Turnover Ratio is times in FY 2023-24 83.68 (PY - 42.96 times).
+The change in this ratio is due to follows: Net Sales divided by the average amount of working capital during the same period.

-50.8 Net Capital Turnover Ratio
+51.8 Net Capital Turnover Ratio

 It indicates a company's effectiveness in using its working capital.
-The working capital turnover ratio is calculated as follows: Net Sales divided by the average amount of working capital during the same period.
+The working capital turnover ratio is calculated as